andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/Microsoft Excel - Power Query /README.md

 ![3 1 Monthly User Overview Chart](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/2f60ae82-0990-4c0d-98ee-b90f58b8ae81)
 ![3  Monthly User Overview](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/b6364053-7604-4119-ae7b-ae52b71fe6ac)
++ The chart presents the monthly counts of casual and member users, revealing user trends and seasonal variations.
++ Casual user counts show a clear seasonal pattern.
+The user numbers tend to be lower during the winter months (January to March) and increase significantly from April to August.
+The highest number of casual users is observed in **August** (**275,833**), indicating a peak in summertime usage.
+Following the peak in August, casual users gradually decline from September to December.
+The lowest count of casual users is seen in **December** (**46,711**).
++ Similar to casual users, member user counts also exhibit a seasonal pattern.
+The numbers are lower during the winter months and experience a notable increase from April to August, peaking in **June** (**391,711**).
+From September to December, the number of member users shows a gradual decline.
+The lowest count of member users is observed in **November** (**247,989**).
++ The summer months show the highest user counts for both casual and member users.
+This indicates that the warm weather and vacation season contribute to increased bike usage.
+The winter months have lower user counts for both casual and member users, which can be attributed to colder weather and less favorable biking conditions.
++ The lowest number of casual users is observed in December, with 46,711 users.
+The lowest number of member users is seen in November, with 247,989 users.

 ![3 3 Monthly Ride Length Average Chart](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/c4b86ad4-a710-4989-9171-2f4f11d0acf6)
 ![3 2 Monthly Ride Length Average](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/500016a9-133c-4f0b-b396-5543fdb23bf3)